Share this adventure

 About our Dana Point Whale Watching trips…

-Our high-tech, high-speed, Catamaran Sailboat can get you up close and personal with magnificent blue whales, gray whales, fin whales, humpback whales, minke whales, orca whales, and five species of wild dolphins that can number in herds up to 10,000 and more for an educational and incredibly exciting experience.
-Our high-tech catamaran “Manute’a” is never crowded with a maximum of 49 passengers.
+Our fleet of high-tech catamarans can get you up close and personal with magnificent blue whales, gray whales, fin whales, humpback whales, minke whales, orca whales and more plus five species of wild dolphins including mega-pods that can number in herds of up to 10,000 for an educational and incredibly exciting dolphin and whale watching experience.

 Just a few reasons why we’re so different:

-Our catamaran sailboat has the world’s only Eye-to-Eye Underwater Viewing Pods!
-See dolphins up close and BE one of the pod!
+Our catamaran sailboat “Manute’a” has the world’s only Eye-to-Eye Underwater Viewing Pods!
+See dolphins up close underwater and BE one of the pod!

 You’ll hear the unique languages of the dolphins and whales with our research-quality hydrophone.